Why Hidden Operational Work Is an Playbook: Practical Fixes for Operators

 A concrete example

-For example, map the moment a request enters the business, the system that records it, the owner who decides the next action, and the notification that proves the work moved.
+For Why Hidden Operational Work Is an Playbook: Practical Fixes for Operators, for example, map the moment a request enters the business, the system that records it, the owner who decides the next action, and the notification that proves the work moved.
 If any of those four pieces are fuzzy, the workflow is still running on hope and calendar reminders.
 Brave, but not exactly scalable.

 Common mistakes to avoid

-- Do not automate a vague process.
+- For Why Hidden Operational Work Is an Playbook: Practical Fixes for Operators, Do not automate a vague process.
 You will only make the confusion faster.

-- Do not let two systems disagree without a named owner for reconciliation.
+- For Why Hidden Operational Work Is an Playbook: Practical Fixes for Operators, Do not let two systems disagree without a named owner for reconciliation.

-- Do not treat exceptions as edge cases if they happen every week.
+- For Why Hidden Operational Work Is an Playbook: Practical Fixes for Operators, Do not treat exceptions as edge cases if they happen every week.
 That is the process waving a tiny red flag.

-- Do not measure activity when the real question is whether the outcome happened.
+- For Why Hidden Operational Work Is an Playbook: Practical Fixes for Operators, Do not measure activity when the real question is whether the outcome happened.

 Monday morning checklist

-- Pick the workflow with the most visible handoff pain.
+- For Why Hidden Operational Work Is an Playbook: Practical Fixes for Operators, Pick the workflow with the most visible handoff pain.

-- Write down the trigger, owner, next action, exception path, and success metric.
+- For Why Hidden Operational Work Is an Playbook: Practical Fixes for Operators, Write down the trigger, owner, next action, exception path, and success metric.

-- Find one failure mode from last week and decide how it should be routed next time.
+- For Why Hidden Operational Work Is an Playbook: Practical Fixes for Operators, Find one failure mode from last week and decide how it should be routed next time.

-- Add one QA check that catches bad data before it becomes customer-facing work.
+- For Why Hidden Operational Work Is an Playbook: Practical Fixes for Operators, Add one QA check that catches bad data before it becomes customer-facing work.

-- Review the result after seven days and tighten the rule instead of adding another meeting.
+- For Why Hidden Operational Work Is an Playbook: Practical Fixes for Operators, Review the result after seven days and tighten the rule instead of adding another meeting.